15 surprising places to donate your gently used stuff

 The City of Markham’s innovative—and charitable—bin rollout has kept millions of pounds of textiles out of landfills.
 Look out for their regulated receptacles, which have also helped curb the city’s “rogue” (read: for-profit) bin problem.

-Give small appliances, dishes and clothing new life by popping them in a STEPS donation bin, which are located throughout the northern GTA.
+Give small appliances, dishes and clothing new life by popping them in a Cornerstone to Recovery donation bin, which are located throughout the northern GTA.
 The collection program also provides work experience for individuals in treatment for addiction.

 Like the women’s organization Dress for Success, downtown Toronto-based Dress Your Best helps men suit up for job interviews.
 Bring in blazers, belts and shoes that will ensure a stylish first impression.